tarkantemizoz/DynaPlex/readme.md

 ## High-level overview of folder structure

 - **`LICENSES/`**: Contains the licenses to used libraries and packages.
+- **`DeepControlledLearning/`**: Contains the test results and policy weights for the inventory problems presented in Deep Controlled Learning in Inventory Control paper.
 - **`GC-LSN_weights/`**: Contains the weights for the generally capable agent  GC-LSN  for lost sales inventory control.
 - **`bash/`**: Contains the files used for running on a Linux HPC.
 - **`cmake/`**: Contains support functionality for building with CMake.